 Despite Eckelberger’s claims, the doctor’s reports contained no notes on his symptoms.
 Eckelberger’s legal team says the doctor failed to accurately document his complaints and instead provided false and misleading information to Travelers allowing the company to deny workers’ compensation benefits.

 As you can see, insurance carriers have an alarming amount of power and control over the outcome of workers’ compensation cases and the type of care injured workers are able to receive.
 Although the main objective of Florida’s work comp system is to help injured workers obtain timely and medically necessary treatment so as to return to work as soon as possible, too often there is the strong appearance of insurance companies denying necessary treatment to avoid costs, choosing doctors with proven allegiance to the carriers’ interests, and ultimately raising profits by shifting the cost of treatment to private health care insurance or Medicare/Medicaid.

-This is why it is crucial hire an experienced workers’ compensation lawyer to assist with your case.
+This is why it is crucial to hire an experienced workers’ compensation lawyer to assist with your case.
 Don’t rely on your employer or their insurance company, speak to a lawyer and secure the strong legal representation you need to ensure you get the medical treatment you deserve.